The fundamental division of markets is between members of the general public and people buying or specifying on behalf of another business.

 Business-to-business market research employs the same techniques as consumer market research, but in different ways.

-Many business-to-business markets are characterised by a much smaller population to survey, often measured in hundreds or thousands, unlike the consumer millions.
+Many business-to-business markets are characterized by a much smaller population to survey, often measured in hundreds or thousands, unlike the consumer millions.
 B2b markets are also frequently variable and made up of companies in different industries and with huge differences in size.

 Within businesses there are often complex groups involved in influencing the buying decision – known as the DMU or decision making unit.
 While the obvious groups, such as procurement, place the orders, technical and production departments may set a specification and financial departments impose budgets.

 Business-to-business markets are complex, with smaller and more varied populations as well as tangled decision making units, all requiring different research methods.
-With sample sizes smaller in number, the researcher may be leaning as much on judgement and interpretation as on the rigour of the method.
+With sample sizes smaller in number, the researcher may be leaning as much on judgement and interpretation as on the rigor of the method.